Julie Carp: Storylines

 Julie starts to work with Eileen's boyfriend, Jesse Chadwick (John Thomson), in child entertainment venues but when Eileen finds out, she forbids him to see Julie, even though they briefly still work together secretly before calling it quits.
 After Eileen and Jesse's relationship comes under strain, Jesse kisses Julie, saying he has feelings for her.
 A guilty Julie tells Eileen and the sisters chase him out of The Rovers and away from the Street.
 Julie and Eileen bond and promise to make a fresh start on their newfound relationship.
 Julie meets Brian Packham (Peter Gunn) and both are instantly smitten.
 Fiz Stape's (Jennie McAlpine) husband John (Graeme Hawley) worries that Brian will uncover his identity fraud.
 They inform Brian's wife, who then interrupts Julie and Brian's date, telling Julie that she is still married to Brian.
 John and Fiz then tell Brian's wife that Julie is mentally unstable and harassing Brian.
 She decides to take Brian back, breaking Julie's heart.
 Julie helps Eileen break in Owen Armstrong's (Ian Puleston-Davies) building yard to obtain his fixed accounts and document so they can use them to stop Owen threatening Eileen who paid a £10,000 cheque meant for Owen into her own account.

-Julie and Eileen discover that they are related to Dennis Tanner (Philip Lowrie) as his mother, Elsie Tanner (Pat Phoenix), was a first cousin of their paternal grandfather, Arnley Grimshaw.
+Julie and Eileen discover that they are related to Dennis Tanner (Philip Lowrie) as his mother, Elsie (Pat Phoenix), was a first cousin of their paternal grandfather, Arnley Grimshaw.
 When John's secrets are revealed, Julie decides that she wants to see Brian again.
 While on a date, Julie gets drunk and accuses Brian of flirting with Eva Price (Catherine Tyldesley).
 Despite their following encounters also being awkward, Dennis and Eileen force the pair to talk and they begin a relationship.
 Julie becomes pregnant but Brian had a vasectomy and suspects Julie of having an affair.
 Tests reveal that Julie is not pregnant and a growth caused the positive pregnancy test.
 Julie has to have her ovaries removed, leaving her unable to have children.
 Julie later becomes friends with Kirsty Soames (Natalie Gumede), unaware that she is domestically abusing Tyrone Dobbs (Alan Halsall).
 Julie defends Kirsty on a number of occasions, even compromising her friendship with Fiz.
 Julie becomes suspicious of Kirsty's behaviour and Kirsty slaps Julie when she confronts her.
 Julie realises that Kirsty is the one abusing Tyrone and tries to plead his innocence but is told to go to the police.